coni2k/SS/Notes.md

 also hints should be a dynamic list?

 ---
-try to have a new (initialized) sudoku on the page - try to decrease the first page load time

----
-bir grupta;
-atanabýlecek 1 numara kaldýysa, kalan numara dýþýndakilerin hiçbiri atanamaz atanabýlecek 2 numara kaldýysa, kalan numaralar dýþýndakilerin hiçbiri atanamaz atanabýlecek 3 numara kaldýysa, kalan numaralar dýþýndakilerin hiçbiri atanamaz atanabýlecek 4 numara kaldýysa, kalan numaralar dýþýndakilerin hiçbiri atanamaz atanabýlecek 5 numara kaldýysa, kalan numaralar dýþýndakilerin hiçbiri atanamaz atanabýlecek 6 numara kaldýysa, kalan numaralar dýþýndakilerin hiçbiri atanamaz atanabýlecek 7 numara kaldýysa, kalan numaralar dýþýndakilerin hiçbiri atanamaz atanabýlecek 8 numara kaldýysa, kalan numaralar dýþýndakilerin hiçbiri atanamaz

----
-bir availability assign edildiginde (false) oldugunda, gruptaki diger squarelerin yeni availability listelerine o rakam ekleniyor olabilir..? ama sonra nasýl çýkaracaðýz?

----
-diger SIKISMA caseleri neler olabilir? onlari arastir

-eger bir numaranin konulabilecegi 2 kare varsa ve karedeki diger numara da sadece o 2 kareye konulabiliyorsa, o zaman SIKISMA var ihtimali uzerinde duruyoruz

-ancak bu durumda sadece identical karelerde oluyormuþ gibi de gelmiyor. bu olayý anlamak için daha fazla case gerekiyor gibi ?!?!?!

----
-first grade availability - only from its own group? and is there any second grade availability?

----
-how about; public class Square + internal (or private) class Availability() + internal UpdateAvailability()
+. how about; public class Square + internal (or private) class Availability() + internal UpdateAvailability()

----
 . relatives instead of related?

----
-pass squares to group constructor - to make square property readonly and remove setsquare method not that easy, first it generates the groups and then squares.. ?!
+. pass squares to group constructor - to make square property readonly and remove setsquare method not that easy, first it generates the groups and then squares.. ?!

----
+. work on ui side javas. objects? is it possible to map to server objects? how to extend? sudoku and general viewmodel seperation and sudoku class instead of sudokuContainer? + square class instead of squareContainer (during post operations)

+. default font-family and size for select, input etc. (override ui-widget css)

+. server side validation for post operations (new sudoku, updatesquare)

+. mini-maxi size square values styling ?!

-webapi.tester doesnt work at the moment (after the package updates) - check webapiclient!
+. webapi.tester doesnt work at the moment (after the package updates) - check webapiclient!

+. probably console tester doesnt work - after horizontal to square id change

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---
 HOT STUFF;